For many, running a marathon is the ultimate fitness goal.

 “You’ll find a lot that athletes have addictive personalities.
 They’ll get on to something and it’s just full force.
 I kind of picked up on that…sometimes it comes and goes with people, but for me it has stayed ever since I started it.”

-His incremental fitness success climaxed this month with the Epic 5 challenge, hosted in Hawaii, where 10 participants from around the world participated in the 703 mile journey.
+His incremental fitness success reached a new high this month with the Epic 5 challenge, hosted in Hawaii, where 10 participants from around the world participated in the 703 mile journey.
 Epic 5 is not a competition – the only way participants “win” is by completing the course for five consecutive days within the allotted time (15 hours/day).
 Like many “ultra” events, the Epic 5 is less of an individual feat than it is an effort requiring teams of people, and camaraderie between the participants themselves.
 This was the first year since the event was founded in 2010 where all participants finished the course, and much of it was due to the sense of unity the ten athletes had in overcoming this obstacle together.
 Chad commented that he heard event administrators say this unprecedented feat would most likely never be accomplished again.
 The group of athletes traveled from homes in Argentina, Australia, The Czech Republic, California, and more, to traverse the Hawaiian islands and test the limitations of their physical, mental and emotional capabilities.

 Although it is difficult to completely prepare an individual to endure the Hawaiian heat and terrain for 703 mile journey, Chad and his crew put in the hours to get him in the best physical spot possible to complete the challenge.
-Chad explains the rigorous preparation and training he underwent for the six months preceding Epic 5.
+He explains the rigorous preparation and training he underwent for the six months preceding Epic 5.

 “I was waking up some mornings at 2am to be to the YMCA at 3.
 We would do a two hour run, just for sleep deprivation and getting used to running while we were super tired, then we’d go swim, I would come home and work a full day, and we’d do a five hour bike ride in the evening on bike trainers in the house.”

 I asked Chad about how he felt on his flight over to Hawaii.
 Understandably there was a mixture of pride and excitement, but also a healthy dose of humility.
-Chad has received a lot of recognition from the community for his outstanding feat, and he describes how this press has been both motivational and overwhelming.
+Chad had received a lot of recognition from the community for his outstanding feat, and he describes how this press has been both motivational and overwhelming.

 “I just remember how many times I thought that I do not deserve this recognition or attention.
 I’m just a common guy here from Central Wisconsin.
 I was so thankful that everyone was believing in me and thought this was a really neat journey that we were on.”